sahilrawat11/SQl_sales_detailsP1/README.md

 ## How to Use

 1. **Clone the Repository**: Clone this project repository from GitHub.
 2. **Set Up the Database**: Run the SQL scripts provided in the `database_setup.sql` file to create and populate the database.

+3.
-3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
+4. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
-4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.
+5. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

-## Author - Sahil rawat
+6.

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

 email_adress :- sahilrwt0001@gmail.com

 Thank you for your support, and I look forward to connecting with you!